YashB63/GFG-Daily-Questions/README.md

     Note: All pairs should be printed in increasing order of u.
     For eg. for two pairs (u1,v1) and (u2,v2), if u1 < u2 then
     (u1,v1) should be printed first else second.

+Day 18:

+  Q1: Candy:

+    There are N children standing in a line.
+    Each child is assigned a rating value given in the integer array ratings.

+    You are giving candies to these children subjected to the following requirements:

+    Each child must have atleast one candy.

+    Children with a higher rating than its neighbors get more candies than their neighbors.

+    Return the minimum number of candies
+    you need to have to distribute.

+  Q2: Pascal Triangle:

+    Given a positive integer N, return the Nth row of pascal's triangle.

+    Pascal's triangle is a triangular array of the binomial coefficients formed by summing up the elements of previous row.

+    The elements can be large so return it modulo 109 + 7.

+  Q3: Save Ironman:

+    Jarvis is weak in computing palindromes for Alphanumeric characters.

+    While Ironman is busy fighting Thanos, he needs to activate sonic punch but Jarvis is stuck in computing palindromes.

+    You are given a string S containing alphanumeric characters.
+    Find out whether the string is a palindrome or not.

+    If you are unable to solve it then it may result in the death of Iron Man.